 - Place the large roasting pan onto the middle rack in the oven and place the loaf pan in the center of the empty roasting pan.

 - Fill the roasting pan with the 10 cups of boiling water.
 You may need to use all of the water or part of it, depending on how large your roasting pan is.
-You may need the loaf pan with the flan to be submerged at least ¼ to ½ of its height in the water.
+You need the water to come at least ¼ to ½ up the height of the loaf pan with the flan.

 - Bake the flan for 50-60 minutes, or until the top of the flan is a light brown or caramel color, and when shaking the loaf pan, the flan jiggles slightly in the center.
 If, when you shake the loaf pan, the flan jiggles creating a large ripple over the surface of the flan, it’s not done and probably needs another 5-10 minutes.